-A level crossing is where a railway line is crossed by a road or right of way without the use of a tunnel or bridge.
+A level crossing is where a railway line is crossed by a road or right of way on the level; that means without the use of a tunnel or bridge.

-There are approximately 8,000 level crossings in Great Britain.
-Around 6,500 are managed by Network Rail.
+There are approximately 7,500 level crossings in Great Britain.
+Network Rail manages around 6,000.
 The rest are located on heritage railways, metro systems and industrial railways.

 Great Britain's level crossings, although among the safest in Europe, still pose a significant safety risk to the public.
-ORR wants the rail industry to close level crossings.
-Where this is impracticable, we are pushing the industry to deliver innovative solutions such as using new technology to make crossings safe.
-ORR inspects level crossings to check that legal safety requirements are being met.
+ORR encourages the rail industry to close level crossings wherever possible.
+Where this is impracticable, we are pushing the industry to deliver innovative solutions such as using new technology to make crossings safer.
+ORR inspects the industry's management of level crossings to check that legal safety requirements are being met.
 Where failings are found, immediate action is taken to ensure the crossing is made safe.

-Almost half of all deaths and serious injuries on Britain's railways occur at level crossings.
-We believe that the safe design, management and operation of level crossings can reduce the risks, have a positive effect on user behaviour and so reduce the number of fatal and serious incidents.
+Level crossings create the potential for serious train accidents because of the risk of collision with a road vehicle.
+Crossings account for nearly half of the estimated catastrophic train accident risk on Britain's railways.
+We believe that the safe design, management and operation of level crossings can reduce risks, have a positive effect on the behavior of crossing users and reduce the number of fatal and serious incidents.